Experiential Learning – Guidelines for Majors in Plant Science

 Requirements

-Students who complete EBE credit must demonstrate a scholarly effort in the form of a written report (e.g., term paper, research report, draft of a journal article, annotated laboratory notebook, etc.) or oral presentation (e.g., PowerPoint or poster presentations, field demonstrations, etc.).
+Students who complete experiential learning credit must demonstrate a scholarly effort in the form of a written report (e.g., term paper, research report, draft of a journal article, annotated laboratory notebook, etc.) or oral presentation (e.g., PowerPoint or poster presentations, field demonstrations, etc.).
 Alternatively, advisors may choose to administer an evaluation of technical proficiency (oral or written exams or quizzes that test for depth of knowledge and communication skills).
 The nature of the experience, including assessment, is developed by the student and advisor prior to the experience.

 The scholarly effort should follow the format agreed upon by the student and advisor.
 An example of how written reports or presentations might be organized is: